Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Lower bound for

 This section provides theoretical results and algorithms for an informative lower bound for the mGH distance between a pair of metric spaces $X$ and $Y$.
-This and the following sections assume that the metric spaces are finite, non-empty, and compact, i.e. $1 \leq |X|, |Y| < \infty$ and $X, Y \in \MM$.
+This and the following sections assume that the metric spaces are non-empty and finite, i.e. $1 \leq |X|, |Y| < \infty$.
 When talking about algorithmic time complexities, we denote the input size with $N \defeq \max\{|X|, |Y|\}$.

+\begin{remark} We notice that efficient estimation of either the GH or the mGH distance between finite metric spaces allows for its estimation between infinite compact metric spaces with desired accuracy.
+This is because for any $X \in \MM$ and $\epsilon > 0$, there exist finite $X_\epsilon \subset X$ that is an $\epsilon$-net of $X$, which gives Similarly, for any $Y \in \MM$ there exists its finite $\epsilon$-net $Y_\epsilon$, and therefore